sg-crest A Singapore Government Agency Website

 Enhancement in sentence When you appeal against your sentence, the judge may decide to increase it.

-Retrial or remitted to the original courtThe case is sent back to the original court for a retrial, or for other reasons such as for further evidence to be recorded.
+Retrial or remittal to the original courtThe case is sent back to the original court for a retrial, or for other reasons such as for further evidence to be recorded.

 The court's decision on appeal is final and cannot be further appealed against.

-In some exceptional cases, you may refer a question of law of public interest to the Court of Appeal if your case qualifies.
-(2)
+If there are grounds for doing so, you may apply for permission to refer a question of law of public interest to the Court of Appeal (2)

 What happens if the prosecution appeals